Human rights in Israel: People with disabilities

-Israel is committed to the Convention on the Rights of Persons with Disabilities international treaty in regard to people with disabilities rights.
+Israel has ratified the Convention on the Rights of Persons with Disabilities.

 Israel enacted an Equal Rights for People with Disabilities Law in 1998.
 Nevertheless, the US Department of State report on Israel stated that "de facto discrimination against persons with disabilities" exists in Israel.
 In 2014, there were approximately 1.6 million people with disabilities residing in Israel.
-Approximately 878,000 were between the ages of 20 to 64 and 488,000 were over the age of 64.
+Approximately 878,000 were between the ages of 20 and 64, and 488,000 were over the age of 64.
 A survey by the Dialog Institute showed that a significant portion of the Israeli population has difficulty accepting people with disabilities as neighbors, co-workers or classmates.
 40% of those surveyed said they would "be bothered" if their children were in school with a disabled child, and almost a third of respondents said they would "be bothered" living in the same neighborhood as disabled people.

 In Israel more than 144,000 people with disabilities rely solely on government allowances as their only means of support.
 According to Arie Zudkevitch and fellow members of the Israeli Organization of the Disabled: "The amount of money that we get cannot fulfill even the basic needs of people without special needs."
 In Tel Aviv, more than 10,000 people marched in solidarity with the disabled, demanding increased compensation and recognition from the Israeli Government.

 A 2005 report from the Association for Civil Rights in Israel stated that private psychiatric hospitals were holding 70 individuals who no longer needed hospitalization, but continue to be hospitalized to serve the institutions' financial interests.
 The most recent statistics of the Israeli Health Ministry showed over 18,000 admissions for psychiatric hospital care.

 Beginning in 2014, employers of more than 100 persons were required to have 3 percent of their workforce be persons with disabilities, though enforcement of this quota was limited.
 Disabled persons have lower rates of employment, and often work part-time for low wages.
 The advocacy organization Bizchut stated that Arab citizens with disabilities were employed at half the rate of Jews with disabilities, and that shortages of funding for Arab municipalities adversely affected the disabled of these communities.